Rhode Island Air National Guard: BRAC 2005

-War on Terror
+War on terror

 After the September 11 attacks 2001, the RI ANG responded to the call again, deploying unit members to Ground Zero, to US bases for homeland security and implemented 24-hour operations at Quonset State Airport.
-Since September 11 the 143rd AW has supported the War on Terror by not only becoming a bridge to and from the theater but by also providing airlift in support of the war effort.
-The RI ANG provided the 1st ever C-130J aircraft in a combat role by the USAF in December 2004 and continued to support the war effort with both the C-130E and C-130J until retiring the C-130E in 2005.
+Since September 11 the 143rd AW has supported the war on terror by not only becoming a bridge to and from the theater but by also providing airlift in support of the war effort.
+The RI ANG provided the first C-130J aircraft in a combat role by the USAF in December 2004 and continued to support the war effort with both the C-130E and C-130J until retiring the C-130E in 2005.
 The RI ANG also provided troop support within Southwest Asia and many other areas of the world.
 The location of Quonset being the easternmost C-130 base has become a "bridge" between Europe and the Continental United States in support of Operation Enduring Freedom/Operation Iraqi Freedom.
 Quonset State Airport is ideally located to fully support all C-130s, both departing for and returning from their overseas missions.